Classification principle of electromagnetic energy storage

 - Principle picture of electromagnetic energy storage module

-- Classification of small-scale chemical energy storage devices
+- Classification of batteries for electrochemical energy storage power stations

 - Classification of energy storage raw materials